English (Canada)

 Nov 19, 2025

-Because a trip, deep down, is meant to be good for you—not to drain you.
+Because a trip, at its core, is meant to be good for you — not to drain you.

 Traveling should be something light.
-We go to breathe a little, to reconnect, to escape the everyday routine…
+You go to breathe a little, to reconnect, to escape the daily grind…

-But sometimes, without realizing it, we put obstacles in our way.
+But sometimes, without realizing it, you put obstacles in your own way.

-Here are some very common mistakes and how to avoid them so that your next trip is really enjoyable.
+Here are some very common mistakes, and how to avoid them so your next trip is truly enjoyable.

 We often think that planning everything = avoiding stress.